ROCm/omnitrace/source/docs/python.md

 If using either the `share/omnitrace/setup-env.sh` script or the modulefile in `share/modulefiles/omnitrace`, prefixing the `PYTHONPATH` environment variable is automatically handled.

-## Running Omnitrace on a Python Script
+## Running OmniTrace on a Python Script

-Omnitrace provides an `omnitrace-python` helper bash script which effectively handles ensuring `PYTHONPATH` is properly set and the correct python interpreter is used.
+OmniTrace provides an `omnitrace-python` helper bash script which effectively handles ensuring `PYTHONPATH` is properly set and the correct python interpreter is used.
 Thus the following are effectively equivalent:

 ```bash